 SDG 3.2: End preventable deaths of newborns and children under 5 years of age, with all countries aiming to reduce under-5 mortality to at least as low as 25 per 1,000 live births by 2030.

 90% national and at least 80% district or equivalent administrative unit coverage for vaccination by 2020 as per the Global Vaccine Action Plan (GVAP)

-DTP3 (Diphtheria-tetanus-pertussis), Hib3 (Haemophilus influenzae type B) and PCV3(Pneumococcal Conjugate) vaccines included in the national immunisation programme.
+Penta3 (Pentavalent vaccine) and PCV3 (Pneumococcal Conjugate) vaccines included in the national immunisation programme.

 |mmunisation|